IcQuackson/ft_otp/README.md

 ### Key components:

 - **Secret Key (K):** A shared private key known by both the client (user) and the server.
-- **Counter (C):** A moving number, incremented each time a password is generated.
-Both the client and server must keep the same counter.
+- **Time counter (C):** A time counter obtained by accessing the system time.
 - **HMAC-SHA1:** A cryptographic function used to combine the secret key and counter into a hash.
 - **Digits (d):** The length of the OTP (6 digits in our case).

-### Steps to generate an HOTP:
+### Steps to generate an TOTP:

-Refer to the detailed steps above for generating an HOTP.
+Refer to the detailed steps above for generating an TOTP.

 1. **Take the counter value:**